 Equipment Accessibility

 Milling machines require space to operate efficiently.
-Skid steers or alternative removal methods may be preferred in areas where frequent maneuvering is needed, such as tight residential spaces or irregularly shaped lots.
+Skid steers or alternative removal methods are preferable in areas where frequent maneuvering is needed, such as tight residential spaces or irregularly shaped lots.

 Ready to Resurface?
 See If Asphalt Milling Is Right for You

 Asphalt milling is a practical and cost-effective method for resurfacing roads, parking lots, and other large paved areas.
 It offers significant savings in material and labor while promoting sustainability through recycling.
 However, its feasibility depends on pavement thickness, project size, and accessibility.
-Commercial and public sector projects commonly use it, but residential applications are limited to large, open driveways with continuous milling.
-Contact Richfield Blacktop today to discuss the best solution if you are considering resurfacing an asphalt surface.
+Commercial and public sector projects commonly utilize it, but large, open driveways with continuous milling limit its use in residential applications.
+Contact Richfield Blacktop today to discuss the best solution if you consider resurfacing an asphalt surface.